arisettysaiganesh/ATM-Demo-Java/README.md

 ## Acknowledgements
 - Thanks to the open-source community for providing valuable libraries and tools.

----

-**ATM Demo Project in Java**
-This project demonstrates a real-world example of applying Java's core concepts in a simple ATM system simulation.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing
-Feel free to fork this project, create a pull request, or open issues for improvements and bug fixes.

-## Acknowledgements
-- Thanks to the open-source community for providing valuable libraries and tools.

----

 **ATM Demo Project in Java**
 This project demonstrates a real-world example of applying Java's core concepts in a simple ATM system simulation.